-- Wash your hands with hot soapy water and dry thoroughly. - Hold baby in an upright position. - Gently syringe no more than 0.2 mls into baby's mouth at a time. - Feed the milk in between their gum and cheek or onto their tongue. - Allow baby to swallow before giving them another 0.2 mls.
+- · Wash your hands with hot soapy water.
+Dry thoroughly. - Hold baby in an upright position. - Gently syringe no more than 0.2mls of milk into baby's mouth at a time. - Feed the milk in between their gum and cheek, or onto their tongue. - Allow baby to swallow before giving them another 0.2mls.
 Continue to do this until the feed has ended.

-· Cup feeding
+Cup feeding